As seen in:

 - Why are you the best person for this job?

 - Why do you think you'd be a great fit for the team?

 - Why should we hire you for this position?

-- Why are you the right candidate for the job?
+- Why are you the best candidate for this job?

-- Why do you think you are the best fit for this position?
+- Why are you the best candidate for this position?

 - Why do you think this position is a good fit for you?

 - Why would you be a good fit for this project?